Welcome to North Island Mood Disorders!

 Where: 850 E 12th Ave.
 Campbell River, BC

-When: Our next meeting is Monday, October 3rd at 5 pm.
-We will now continue to meet at the same time and venue each week, with the exceptions of the Labour Day Holiday and Thanksgiving.
+When: Every Monday at 5 pm.
+We will now continue to meet at the same time and venue each week.

 Why: Why are mood disorders so important!
 The numbers are actually staggering!